braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/custom_app_store_review_prompt.md

 {% endtabs %}

 ## Step 3: Create a deep link
-In your deep link handling code, add the following code to process the `{YOUR-APP-SCHEME}:appstore-review` deep link.
+In your deep link handling code, add the following code to process the `{YOUR-APP-SCHEME}:app-store-review` deep link.
 Note that you will need to import `StoreKit` to use `SKStoreReviewController`:

 {% tabs %}
 {% tab swift %}